-That means that a part that the vendor charges $100 for could end up costing $120 or more after your parts manager orders it and stocks it on the shelf.
+For example, a part the vendor charges $100 for could end up costing $120 or more after your parts manager orders it and stocks it on the shelf.

 Parts Markup Strategies

-Rather than taking a hit-and-miss approach to profits, it’s best to have a plan.
-There are several parts markup strategies you can use.
 For instance, you could aim to make a certain percentage in profit.
-In general, heavy duty repair shops should make around 45% in profits on parts, so your parts markup would be based on a 45% profit margin.
+In general, heavy-duty repair shops should make around 45% in profits on parts, so you can base your parts markup on a 45% profit margin.

-Alternatively, you could go with volume-based pricing.
+You can also go with volume-based pricing.
 For that strategy, you take a higher markup on slow-moving inventory than on parts with high turnover.
 Another approach is to charge more markup on low-priced items.
-For example, a bolt or bracket might only cost you .50 cents, but not many people know what small, low-priced parts like those cost and they typically don’t care.
-You’ll find customers are more concerned with big-ticket items rather than haggling over parts that cost a few dollars.
-That means you could easily charge $2.50 for that .50-cent part, which translates into an 80% profit margin.
+For example, a bolt or bracket might only cost you 50 cents, but not many people know what small, low-priced parts like those cost – and they typically don’t care.
+You’ll find customers are more concerned with big-ticket items than haggling over parts that cost a few dollars.
+That means you can easily charge $2.50 for that .50-cent part, which translates into an 80% profit margin.

 Calculating Parts Markup